hynek/svcs/docs/typing-caveats.md

 ac: SomeAbstractClass = container.get_abstract(SomeAbstractClass)
 ```

-You can also create quality-of-life wrappers for your services:
+You can also create bespoke wrappers for your services:

 ```python
 def get_connection() -> Connection: